 Ask your client how they see things.

 In sales, we’re always working against the clock.
 And so are our clients.
-Time is of the essence.
+Time management is of the essence.
 You want to put some borders around your opportunity.

 You definitely want to know when your client is going to make a decision to buy.
 You’re going to know when they are going to need to start producing results.
 You’re going to want to know when you can have access to all of their stakeholders.
 If what you sell is anyway complex, you’re going to want to know all of the dates that would make up an implementation plan.